 Usher’s ‘IT’ factor hasn’t gone away.
-I feel like his vocals are still pretty impressive, and his knack for finding unique ways to talk about his love life continues to be top notch.
-Though this album is a very small sample size of his current artistry, I felt like it was enough to gauge his unattested love for pushing boundaries in the R&B game.
+I feel like his vocals are still pretty impressive, and his knack for finding unique ways to talk about his love life continues to be top-notch.
+Though A is a very small sample size of his current artistry, I felt like it was enough to gauge his unattested love for pushing boundaries in the R&B game.

-You know what I loved about this EP?
-Usher dabbled in both some grown man s**t and youthful s**t throughout it, blending both worlds masterfully.
-This tells me that he’s an ultimate student of the game that doesn’t mind tweaking his style to fit the s**t you hear today.
+Do you know what I love about A?
+Usher dabbles in both some grown man and youthful throughout the EP.
+This tells me that he’s an ultimate student of the game that doesn’t mind tweaking his style up to fit the s**t you hear today.
 Does this approach bite him in the ass here and there on this EP?
-Absolutely, as there were times on it that I felt he dumbed down his sound just a little too much (ie. “Gift Shop”).
+Absolutely, as there were times on it that I felt he dumbed-down his sound just a little too much (ie. “Gift Shop”).
 But for the most part, his content and vocal performances were strong enough to carry him to the finish line without any major bumps or bruises.

 Zaytoven impressed me quite a bit with his production on this EP.
-I felt like he was able to exude many different emotions out of Usher through his instrumentals, allowing for him to sorta let loose and allow the vibes to take him where he needed to go.
-This may be the reason why we got a fiery/cringeworthingly honest version of the singer for a good chunk of this EP.
+I felt like his instrumentals allowed Usher to let loose.
+This may be the reason why we got a fiery/cringeworthingly honest version of the singer for a good chunk of the EP.
 (Fiery/Cringeworthingly honest Usher’ makes platinum records)

-Since this album only has eight songs, I can understand if true fans of Usher are left wanting more.
-You didn’t get that here, but what you may have gotten is a version of the singer that is once again motivated to prove to the world that his R&B crown isn’t quite ready to be snatched from his head.
-So to all the young/up and coming singers of the world, you may have to continue taking a back seat to that dude from the ‘A’ for longer than anticipated.
+You didn’t get to hear a bunch of Usher songs on A, but what you may have gotten is a version of the singer that is once again motivated to prove to the world that his R&B crown isn’t quite ready to be snatched from his head.